 #5 – Work with a Tax Planning Professional

 Finances are tricky, and taxes are no exception.
 If you’re preparing taxes on your own, our Charleston tax advisors invite you to look through our available resources to help you as you go.
 For those that may feel more comfortable with the help of a professional, we are here to help.
 No matter your situation, the reality is that most people would benefit from a consultation with a professional tax advisor.
-To speak with an expert who can help minimize your tax burden, maximize your return, protect you from an audit, and develop a long-term wealth management strategy, reach out to one of our Morris tax planning professionals for a complimentary consultation today!
+To speak with an expert who can help minimize your tax burden, maximize your return, protect you from an audit, and develop a long-term wealth management strategy, reach out to one of our Morris tax planning professionals in Charleston, SC for a complimentary consultation today!

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 MFC relies on information from various sources believed to be reliable, including third parties, but cannot guarantee the accuracy and completeness of any third-party information.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 Certified Financial PlannersTM (CFP®) are licensed by the CFP® Board to use the CFP® mark.
 CFP® certification requirements include: Bachelor’s degree from an accredited college or university, completion of the financial planning education requirements set by the CFP® Board (www.cfp.net), successful completion of the CFP® Certification Exam, comprised of two three-hour sessions, experience requirement: 6,000 hours of professional experience related to the financial planning process, or 4,000 hours of Apprenticeship experience that meets additional requirements, successfully pass the Candidate Fitness Standards and background check, agree annually to be bound by CFP® Board’s Standards of Professional Conduct, and complete 30 hours of continuing education every two years, including two hours on the Code of Ethics and Standards of Professional Conduct.
 MFC-21-07.[MS4]